 It’s no secret: hearing aids are not cheap.
 The average cost of a hearing aid is $1,000 to $4,000.
-But, when you break down those dollars, the cost of these tiny pieces of technology are actually quite reasonable.
+But, when you break down those dollars, the cost of these tiny pieces of technology is actually quite reasonable.
 The daily cost of two hearing aids is $1 to $7 per day, based on a 3- to 5-year lifespan.

 Just like other medical devices, hearing aids are an investment in your overall health.
 There are many factors that determine hearing aid cost.

 Similarly, our hearing is always changing.
 That’s why it’s important to keep a close relationship with your hearing care professional so you can make necessary adjustments to your hearing aid and ensure it’s always meeting your changing needs.
 Many hearing aid providers, like Miracle-Ear, include lifetime aftercare in the original price of the hearing aids.
 This lifetime commitment to your hearing health includes:

 Another factor in hearing aid cost is the level of technology.
 The more advanced features included in your hearing aid, the higher the price tag will be.
 These features are what make your hearing aid a seamless part of your life and can include:

 You deserve to get the most out of your hearing aids.
 Watch this video to see why it's worth investing in high-quality hearing aids and a relationship with a hearing care professional.

 In addition, not all ears are the same.
 Investing in high-quality hearing aids means your solution will be completely customized to you, both in the fit of the device itself as well as the programming of the software to meet your unique needs.

 Finally, it’s quite common that hearing aids will need regular adjustments and even repairs.
 Purchasing a high-quality hearing device ensures you will have a relationship with a hearing care professional for all of your aftercare needs.
 If you purchase a PSAP or another low-quality hearing or amplification device, you will not receive this comprehensive service.